PocketMine/RubberBand/README.md

 ### Features

-* Multiple frontend threads
+* Multiple frontend threads.
-* One thread per server
+* One thread per server.
-* Assign each server to a group to load balance between them
+* Assign each server to a group to load balance between them, for example, multiple lobbies so you can always accept new players.
-* Seamless server-to-server transfer
+* Seamless server-to-server transfer.
+* Proxy only needs a single config, an API key.
+Everything else is done by the servers.
+* Servers only need a plugin, no source changes.
+Also, it includes an API to extend its functionality.
+* Servers get autoregistered, so they can start accepting players directly.
+* Global / per server player list accesible.

 ```